e2eelab/e2ee-security-whitepaper/index.md

 ### ‌Pre-Key Bundle‌

-Before a user application can build a outbound session, the “get pre-key bundle” protocol will be used to download a data set that encloses pre-key bundles \[Fig.5\].
+Before a user application can build an outbound session, the “get pre-key bundle” protocol will be used to download the data set that encloses pre-key bundles \[Fig.5\].
 To get the pre-key bundles of a peer user with given user\_id, E2EE server will gather a list of pre-key bundles with which is related to each device\_id of the same user\_id.
 A PreKeyBundle just collects the public part of an identity key, a signed pre-key and an one-time pre-key.
 The E2EE server will remove the used one-time pre-keys after sending the collected pre-key bundles as a response.

 <p align="center">
 ![image](img/prekey_bundle.svg)